Make confident, data-driven decisions with actionable ad spend insights.

 Better ads performance requires better data.
 Distribution efficiency depends on clean website data.
 Your AI can only work with what actually reaches it.

-The "Garbage In, Garbage Out" (GIGO) principle is the foundational truth of computing, but in the age of web data and AI, the "Garbage" isn't random noise; it's systematic incompleteness and contamination.
+The "Garbage In, Garbage Out" (GIGO) principle is the foundational truth of computing, but in the age of web data and AI, the "Garbage" isn't random noise.
+It's systematic incompleteness and contamination.
 This is a far more insidious problem because the AI learns the patterns of the contamination, assuming the gaps and the noise are normal features of the business landscape.

 Modern AI models rely heavily on complete user journey mapping.
 They need to see the first touchpoint, the full sequence of actions on the site, and the conversion event itself, often across multiple days.

-The Missing Middle: Ad blockers and Apple's Intelligent Tracking Prevention (ITP) are not just blocking conversions; they are blocking the data transfer for 20% to 40% of all sessions.
+The Missing Middle: Ad blockers and Apple's Intelligent Tracking Prevention (ITP) are not just blocking conversions.
+They are blocking the data transfer for 20% to 40% of all sessions.
 This creates a data set where the only sessions you capture are those from users who do not use advanced privacy tools.
 This is a massive sample bias.
 Your AI is trained primarily on data from less privacy-conscious users, leading it to draw conclusions that systematically fail when applied to the entire market.

 The Broken Funnel: If ITP terminates a user's cookie lifespan after 24 hours, any conversion that takes longer than a day to materialize is attributed as a "Direct" visit or lost entirely.
 The AI sees a user who clicked an ad, visited the site, and then vanished, only to reappear later as an un-attributable conversion.
 It learns to devalue the ad channel that actually initiated the conversion, leading to poor budget allocation.